 They vary in their concentration of acetic acid and other elements.
-Thus, they will have varying level of effectiveness against bed bugs.
+Thus, they will have varying levels of effectiveness against bed bugs.
 White vinegar tends to have the highest concentration of acetic.

-That means, white vinegar will have quick and effective damage on bed bugs.
+That means white vinegar will have quick and effective damage to bed bugs.
 It is also cheap and readily available in your local shop.
-So, compared to other types of vinegar, white vinegar proves to be the best for bed bug treatment.
+Compared to other types of vinegar, white vinegar is the best for bed bug treatment.

 Does Vinegar Treat Bed Bug Bites?

-If you have a bed bug infestation, vinegar will help you in the control and also in the treatment of the bites.
-Normally, bed bug bites are pain and itchy to the touch.
+If you have a bed bug infestation, vinegar will help you in control and treat the bites.
+Normally, bed bug bites are painful and itchy to the touch.